The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

-A fine is a penalty imposed either instead of or in addition to any other sentence.
+A fine is a financial penalty imposed on conviction either instead of, or in addition to, any other sentence if, under the relevant offence provision, that offence is liable to a fine.
 A fine can be imposed in the Crown Court or the magistrates’ court and should always be proportionate to the gravity of the offence.

-A fine will never be appropriate when the seriousness of the offence requires an immediate custodial sentence (see: A-G's Reference (No 41 of 1994) (1995) 16 Cr App Rep (S) 792 (not reported by LexisNexis®)).
+A fine will never be appropriate when the seriousness of the offence requires an immediate custodial sentence and must not be imposed where the offence is one in relation to which a mandatory sentence requirement (such as life imprisonment for murder).
+See: A-G's Reference (No 41 of 1994) (1995) 16 Cr App Rep (S) 792 (not reported by LexisNexis®).

 Certain criminal offences dealt with by the magistrates’ court, have a maximum fine prescribed by statute or subordinate legislation.